sahibjotsingh/ESP-Game/README.md

         End the game ie. discard the responses for questions of task undertaken (if any).

 ## Roadmap
-1. Use Django Channels (websocket)
+1. Use Django Channels (WebSockets)
 2. Implement Silent Authentication